ananaskungen/projects/README.md

 # General info

 This is a repository for projects I have done.
-You will find all my projects within each respective branch.
+You will find all projects within each respective branch.

 # Contact Information